Montford Montgomery Cross

 - Died June 21, 1934 in Philadelphia, PA USA

-Monte Cross played fifteen years as a shortstop, split between the 19th and 20th Centuries.
-His batting averages, although low, are to some extent due to playing in the dead-ball era.
-He added to his value with an ability to draw walks and to steal bases.
+Monte Cross played fifteen years as a no-hit, good glove shortstop, straddling the line between the 19th and 20th centuries.
+Although his bat was never particularly potent, his struggles are due in some extent to playing in a dead-ball era.
+Cross added to his value with an ability to draw walks and to steal bases.
+Much like his contemporary, Lave Cross (no relation), he spent the majority of his big league days in Philadelphia.